grid-rbx/rev/docs/docs/guide/generating-phrases.md

 ### Seperators

-You may want to have your phrases by seperated by something other than " and ", like perhaps a comma: ", " or something completely random like " but also ".
+You may want to have your phrases by seperated by something other than " and ", like perhaps a comma: ", " or something completely random such as " ooga booga ".
 This is possible using the `seperator` argument.

 ```javascript title="index.js"
 const words = rev.generateRandomWords(3, " seperator ");